Trip Tips: Denver for the recreational marijuana consumer

 Take note that if you’re not a U.S. citizen, some pot shops which previously accepted driving licenses to admit foreigners now instead require a full passport to show a customer’s legal presence in the United States.

 Some of the more organized stores will ask you to sign a document saying you agree to abide by Colorado’s marijuana laws, including not providing the drug to minors nor transporting it across state borders.
-Police set up amnesty bins at Colorado Springs Airport for anyone who forgets and try to carry their holiday weed home with them.
+Police set up amnesty bins at Denver International Airport for anyone who forgets and try to carry their holiday weed home with them.

 And remember to keep your ID handy.
 Wary of state inspections meant to trap vendors hawking weed to minors (none have yet been caught) many stores will want to check it more than once.